BrokenShell/Fortuna/docs/development.md

 next draw.
 Built-in native methods sharing one `Generator` are serialized, including methods inherited unchanged by a subclass, though assignment of draws to threads remains scheduling-dependent.
 Generator subclasses and custom generator-like objects own synchronization for their overrides.
-Do not fork while another thread is actively using a shared explicit generator because the child could inherit its native mutex in a locked state.
+Fork after concurrent use of a shared explicit generator has quiesced because the child could otherwise inherit its native mutex in a locked state.
 Keep the concurrency and process tests aligned with this contract.

 ## API hardening contracts